-- Fever of 100.4 degrees or higher - Inflammation, oozing, and redness of the eyes

-- One incident of vomiting - Two or more incidents of diarrhea back to back - Communicable disease, such as excessive/continuous coughing; continuous green, oozing & runny nose; evidence of mouth or throat pain - Unknown or undiagnosed rash or skin irritation - Highly irritable behavior, due to mild illness, which causes an inability to participate in the daily activities - Highly lethargic, due to mild illness, which causes an inability to participate in all of the daily activities
+- Fever of 100.4 degrees or higher - Inflammation, oozing, and redness of the eyes - One incident of vomiting - Two or more incidents of diarrhea back-to-back - Communicable disease, such as excessive/continuous coughing; evidence of mouth or throat pain - Unknown or undiagnosed rash or skin irritation - Highly irritable behavior, due to mild illness, which causes an inability to participate in the daily activities - Highly lethargic, due to mild illness, which causes an inability to participate in all of the daily activities

-For a more in-depth description, please refer to our "Policy Concerning Illness"

 Please do not send your child to the Center sick.

 If your child is sent home sick, for any reason, they will not be able to return for at least 24 hours.

-He/she must be fever free, diarrhea free, and vomit free for 24 hours before returning to the Center no matter what the cause.

-A doctor's note may be required, in some instances, in order to allow a child to return to the Center after 24 hours.
+He/she must be symptom-free for 24 hours before returning to the Center no matter the cause.
+We reserve the right to require a doctor's note for your child to return to the Center.